crossplane/crossplane/contributing/specifications/functions.md

 A Function MUST NOT assume it is deployed in any particular way, for example that it is running as a Kubernetes Pod in the same cluster as Crossplane.

-A Function SHOULD fail gracefully if it does not have network access, for example by returning a Fatal result.
+A Function MUST NOT assume it has network access.
+A Function SHOULD fail gracefully if it needs but does not have network access, for example by returning a Fatal result.

 A Function SHOULD use the latest version of the SDK for its language, for example https://github.com/crossplane/function-sdk-go.